A Postgraduate Guide To The Pearson Test Of English (PTE) Academic

 What grade do you need?

-Similarly to the other English language test, the requirements will vary from institution to institution, but the higher your score, the better position you’ll be in.
-For postgraduate degrees, PTE recommends aiming for a minimum score of 57-67.
+Similarly to the other English language tests, the requirements will vary from institution to institution, but the higher your score, the better position you’ll be in.
+However, PTE recommends aiming for a minimum score of 57-67.
 Get in touch with your prospective institution to find out their minimum required score.

 Typically, you will receive your results within 5 working days.

-The PTE certificate last 2 years from the date of your exam.
+The PTE certificate lasts 2 years from the date of your exam.